Happy World Password Day

 • Store your passwords in a password manager

 The digital world is constantly changing.
 The idea of cybersecurity is evolving as well.
 Today we are already talking about including biometrics as a source of identification.
-With innovations like quantum computers and artificial intelligence, there will be new options and new challenges in front of our personal and business security.
-However, for now, you should build strong and complex passwords that can protect your accounts from hackers and identity thefts.
+With innovations like quantum computers and artificial intelligence, new options, and challenges will exist for our personal and business security.
+However, for now, you should build strong, complex passwords that protect your accounts from hackers and identity thefts.

 Don’t miss any more news or articles!